igochkov/vscode-ebnf/syntaxes/README.md

 - Apply changes to the `ebnf.YAML-tmLanguage` file
 - Convert the modified `ebnf.YAML-tmLanguage` to JSON by running command `Convert to JSON-tmLanguage file` and save the result as `ebnf.json`

-> Note: In case the convert command results in empty file either the YAML syntax is incorrect or the `ebnf.json` already exists and has to be manually deleted first
+> Note: In case the convert command results in empty file either the YAML syntax is incorrect or the `ebnf.json` already exists and has to be manually deleted first.